 You have the right to pursue compensation from the truck driver or trucking company for the harm you suffered.
 The medical expenses associated with an accident can cause significant financial strain.
 The overwhelming stress is something you shouldn’t have to face.
 The at-fault party should be held accountable for their mistakes.

-DeMayo Law Offices, LLP can investigate the accident to determine liability and the available options for seeking compensation.
+DeMayo Law Offices can investigate the accident to determine liability and the available options for seeking compensation.
 We can obtain relevant evidence that proves who was at fault, the injuries you suffered, and the associated costs you incurred while recovering.

-Some of the evidence we might need includes:
+Some of the evidence we might gather includes: